-"I have always captured stories with my eyes and early on found I could trap little bits of some of them." ...from A Life in Photography, 1989 Parish
+"I have always captured stories with my eyes and early on found I could trap little bits of some of them to savor later on." ...from A Life in Photography, 1989 Parish

-Our 1950s television, resembling a box camera in a tall wooden cabinet, had a small, slightly oval screen displaying only black and white images.
-Watching it taught me to appreciate the subtleties and symmetry of light and shadow in black and white photography, and to recognize masterful photographic art.
+Our 1950s television, resembling a box camera in tall wooden cabinet, held a small, somewhat oval screen displaying only black and white images.
+Watching it taught me to see in Light and Shadows.
+Appreciate the subtleties and symmetries in black and white film, and later, to recognize masterful photographic art.

-Viewing historic film negatives in large format within the Jeffers Art Studio archive - after many years of working with 35mm film in my professional career as a photographer (since 1975)- I fell in awe and in love.
-The wonder of viewing and printing the 8x10 historic films.
-They also showed me the history of my generational home region that I had explored ...became layered and nuanced by with time.
+Viewing for the first time the large format historic film negatives within the Jeffers Art Studio archive - I fell in awe and in love.
+After working with 35mm film only in as a photo-journalist and free-lancer, the wonder of printing large format made it They also showed me the history of my generational home region that I had explored ...became layered and nuanced by with time.
 But, it was the talent of Vibert's brilliant Artist's Eye that truly captured me knowing immediately I was looking at the work of an artist on the level of those Back East and considered The Best.
 Those writers and critics obviously hadn't seen the work of Our Artists.
 As no one of my generation knew of this local talent and photographers of the past here in the 'remote' PNW they weren't considered as artists - rather just working photographers doing what they loved.

 JOURNALS OF A SHADOW CATCHER